abhishek-dhnma/Vinent-Van-VsCode-theme/README.md

 # Vincent Van Gogh VsCode Theme

 #### Vincent Willem van Gogh was a Dutch post-impressionist painter who posthumously became one of the most famous and influential figures in the history of Western art.
 In a decade, he created about 2,100 artworks, including around 860 oil paintings, most of which date from the last two years of his life.
+So this theme Based on the colour used in vincent van paintings.

-# Colour Pallete
+# 🌈Colour Pallete
 ![colour palette](/Image1.jpeg)
 # Terminal
 ![terminal](/image2.jpeg)